saahilthukral/RockPaperScissors/README.md

 # Note: This was the README.md for the older version of the RPS program
 This is a super barebones edition of Rock Paper Scissors I created from JavaScript.
 Over time, I will work on it and convert it to a GUI

-This version does not use loops and is the most basi version possible.
+This version does not use loops and is the most basic version possible.